pombredanne/praetor/README.md

 For now, clone and run `$ python setup.py install -e '.[webserver]`.
 Note that this is not ready for production at all, so use at your own peril.

+Note that both prefect and praetor need to be installed on Dask workers.
+See `examples` folder for an example Dockerfile and Compose setup.

 # What needs to be done, but isn't

 - Configuration with config file, env variables and cli options.
 For example, right now sqlalchemy connection is hardcoded as `postgresql://praetor:praetor@localhost/praetor`.